nestauk/eurito_indicators/ui/test/README.md

 `dev` branch.
 As a consequence, it's not recommended that commits be pushed directly to the `dev` branch so that the tests can be run before merging.
-The action can be found at `.github/workflows/browsersupport.yml` and may be triggered to run in a Github action runner by adding `RUNBROWSERSTACKTESTS` anywhere in a commit message before pushing.
+The action can be found at `.github/workflows/browsersupport.yml` and may be triggered to run in a Github action runner by adding `RUN_BROWSERSTACK` anywhere in a commit message before pushing.

 Test results for the original repository can be found here: